Proven-Paradox/shaper-system/Handbook.md

 Effect: Move 2 Zones.
 Description: This Ability represents a quick character pushing beyond their limits to move at high speed.
 The HP cost makes this pace unsustainable for most.

-> By using Sprint with one's Minor Action and Run with one's Major Action, a character with Sprint can move 4 Zones per round.
+> By using Sprint with one's Minor Action and Run with one's Major Action, a character with Sprint can move 4 Zones per Round.

 ```
 TODO: Consider improving Subversive Scan; low priority